$15 In Advance

 Jason Hou is a Beijing-based music producer, composer and sound designer.
 Jason is known for his iconic style of live performance utilizing the innovative MIDI controller AlphaSphere.
 Jason's musical style incorporates a wide variety of sonic inspirations while maintaining a strong sense of continuity.
 Jason is a founding member of 2nd Sense Audio, an audio software company in Beijing that developed the synthesizer plug-in WIGGLE, which received Innovation and Performance Awards from Computer Music magazine.
 He has most recently performed at Berghain in Berlin during the 19th CTM festival and at BMW Welt in Munich.

 Anum Awan is an interaction designer and new media artist, based in the Bay Area, who crafts mixed-reality experiences by blending physical and digital media based on queer, immigrant and non-western narratives.
-They were born and raised in Pakistan and came to the U.S. in 2008 to pursue a practice in art and design.
-They are a graduate of Massachusetts College of Art and Design and California College of the Arts and have shown work at SOMARTs, Mission Cultural Center for Latino Arts, Gray Area, and Joe Goode Annex.
+They are a graduate of Massachusetts College of Art and Design and CCA.
+They have exhibited at SOMARTs, Mission Cultural Center, Gray Area, Joe Goode Annex, and more.

 Surabhi Saraf is a media artist and founder of the Centre for Emotional Materiality.
 Her practice explores our complex relationship with technology through multimedia works that incorporate video installations, sculptures, performances, and sound compositions.
 Surabhi has performed solo at Thessaloniki Contemporary Art Biennial, Greece, Currents International New Media Festival, Santa Fe, San Francisco Electronic Music Festival, SF and Max Mueller Bhavan Goethe Institut, Mumbai & New Delhi among others.
 Her collaborative work has been performed at NETMAGE 10 International Live Media Festival, Bologna, Soundwave Biennial ((8)), ((7)), and ((5)), Yerba Buena Center for the Arts and Asian Art Museum in San Francisco.
 Surabhi is the recipient of Eureka Fellowship Award 2015 by the Fleishhacker Foundation, the Djerassi Resident Artist award and was nominated for the SECA Award 2018, SFMOMA and the Artist + Process + Ideas Residency at Mills College Art Museum (2016).
 She is a 2019 Technology Resident at Pioneer Works in Brooklyn, New York.